 She was a living painting hanging above a gloomy stone staircase.
 A bit of sexual theater.

 We already knew that the area around Paris’s Moulin Rouge had long been tres risqué.
-But in the fall of 2009, as we walked toward that iconic Red Windmill, we passed shops whose gaudy neon signs blared “Sex Shop”...
-“Sex Shoppe”“Le Sex Shop”… and (more creatively) “Sexodrome.”
+Indeed it was!
+For In the fall of 2009, as we walked toward that iconic Red Windmill, we passed shops whose gaudy neon signs blared “Sex Shop”...
+“Sex Shoppe”… “Le Sex Shop”… and (more creatively) “Sexodrome.”

-And then we arrived at this place.
-I dare not repeat what its signs said at the bottom of those stairs.
-But above them, this picture-framed vignette was beautifully, sadly, surreal.
+But when we arrived at the place pictured above, its signs at the bottom of those stairs were unrepeatable.
+And in the light above them, a picture-framed living vignette was sadly, beautifully surreal.

 –Dave Powell is a Westford, Mass., writer and avid amateur photographer.